typst/packages/packages/preview/quick-minutes/1.0.0/quick-minutes.typ

 #let lang(it, content) = [#text(lang: it, style: "italic")[#content]] //change the language for a word or two or a longer period for language appropriate smartquotes and stuff.
 Also italicises the foreign text

 #let minutes(
-  body-name: none, // Name of the body holding the protocolled meeting
+  body-name: none,
-  event-name: none, // Name of the meeting
+  event-name: none,
-  date: none, // Date of the meeting (auto for current date, datetime for formatted date)
+  date: none,
-  present: (), // Dictionary with names of present people
+  present: (),
-  chairperson: none, // Name of the person chairing the meeting // More then one person possible?
+  chairperson: none, // More then one person possible?
-  secretary: none, // Name of the person taking minutes // More then one person possible?
+  secretary: none, // More then one person possible?
-  awareness: none, // Name of the person responsible for awareness // More then one person possible?
+  awareness: none, // More then one person possible?
-  translation: none, // Name of the person responsible for translating // More then one person possible?
+  translation: none, // More then one person possible?

-  cosigner: none, // Position of the Person signing the protocoll, should they differ from the chairperson.
-Aditionally to the secretary.
-  cosigner-name: none, // Name of the person signing the protocoll, should they differ from the chairperson.
-Aditionally to the secretary.
+  cosigner: none,
+  cosigner-name: none,

-  custom-name-format: (name) => [#name], // Format of names in the document
+  custom-name-format: (name) => [#name],
   item-numbering: none,
   time-format: none,
   date-format: none,
   timestamp-margin: 10pt,

-  display-all-warnings: false, // shows all warnings directly beneath their occurence
-  hide-warnings: false,
-  line-numbering: 5, // none for no line numbering, int for every xth line numbered
+  line-numbering: 5,
-  fancy-decisions: false, // draws a diagram underneath decisions
+  fancy-decisions: false,
-  fancy-dialogue: false, // splits dialogue up into paragraphs
+  fancy-dialogue: false,
-  hole-mark: true, // Mark for the alignment of a hole punch
+  hole-mark: true,
-  separator-lines: true, // lines next to the titles
+  separator-lines: true,
-  signing: true, // Do people have to sign this document
+  signing: true,
-  warning-color: red, // Color warnings are displayed in
-  enable-help-text: false, // should a help/debug text with state info be shown
-  title-page: false, // should the actual protocol start after a pagebreak
-  number-present: false, // should the number of people present be shown
-  show-arrival-time: true,

   locale: "en",
   translation-overrides: (:),
   custom-royalty-connectors: (),
+  title-page: false,
+  number-present: false,
+  show-arrival-time: true,

+  display-all-warnings: false,
+  hide-warnings: false,
+  warning-color: red,
+  enable-help-text: false,

   body
 ) = {